 Once the kernels have been estimated and the angles distributions generated by perturbing/sampling based on those kernels, the p-values and confidence intervals for both the individual correlation/dependence cells and the entire correlation/dependence matrix are the same as those derived for the Gaussian identity matrix.
 The only difference, aside from their now-nonparametric basis, is that the angles distributions are no longer symmetric by definition, as is true under the (Gaussian) identity matrix.
 This can be seen in the Graphs 1-10 of the angles distributions provided above.
 The p-value calculation, however, remains very straightforward, and it requires just a bit of care to properly account for asymmetry.
-The one-sided p-value remains simply (36):
+The one-sided p-value remains simply as in (30), shown in (36) below:

-(36) one-sided p-value = $F_x(x;k)$ or $1 - F_x(x;k)$ for lower and upper tails, respectively, where k = n - column# - 2
+(36) one-sided p-value = $F_X(x;k)$ or $1 - F_X(x;k)$ for lower and upper tails, respectively, where k = n - column# - 2